Composition, Cooperation, and Coordination of Computational Systems: Simple systems

 \subsection{Combining sequential and parallel system composition}

-As the application of an operation $f$ preceding two parallel operations $g$ and $h$ is equivalent to the parallel execution of $g$ after $f$ and $h$ after $f$, together with some bookkeeping on time steps and i/o-states, the following proposition is easy to prove:
+As the application of an operation $f$ preceding two parallel operations $g$ and $h$ is equivalent to the parallel execution of $g$ after $f$ and $h$ after $f$, together with some book keeping on time steps and i/o-states, the following proposition is easy to prove:

 \begin{proposition} For three systems ${\cal P}_1$, ${\cal P}_2$ and ${\cal S}$ where ${\cal P}_1$ and ${\cal P}_2$ are parallel systems and ${\cal P}_1 || {\cal P}_2$ and ${\cal S}$ are sequential systems, then the two systems $({\cal P}_1 || {\cal P}_2) \circ {\cal S}$ and $({\cal P}_1 \circ {\cal S}) || ({\cal P}_2 \circ {\cal S})$ are functional equivalent, that is $({\cal P}_1 || {\cal P}_2) \circ {\cal S}\cong ({\cal P}_1 \circ {\cal S}) || ({\cal P}_2 \circ {\cal S})$.
 In other words, the right distribution law holds for parallel and sequential composition with respect to functional equivalence. \end{proposition}